fuzzypixelz/absolut/README.md

 ## Why?

 SIMD instructions allow for greater data parallelism when performing table lookups on bytes.
-This is has proved incredibly useful for high-performance data processing[^simdjson].
+This is has proved incredibly useful for [high-performance data processing](https://arxiv.org/abs/1902.08318).

 Unfortunately, SIMD table lookup instructions (or byte shuffling instructions) operate on tables too small to cover the entire 8-bit integer space.
 These tables typically have a size of 16 on x86_64, while